cloud-bulldozer/benchmark-operator/docs/log_generator.md

 `kafka_topic` the topic where logs are stored

+`kafka_check` if you want to verify that log messages made it to kafka sink (requires a high timeout)

 Your resource file may look like this when using an Elasticsearch Backend:

 ```yaml